VBog/Bg-Bible-References/readme.txt

 Warning: Some methods may not be available on your server.
 If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
 Warning: you can have problem with ajax-requests limiting on the server.

+The option 'Delete spaces between digit and letter in the book notation' allows in some cases to avoid a double understanding of references to books that beginning with digit (3King, 2Chron, etc.).

 If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.